SamirChowdhary24/AzurePipelineTask/MidSemTask/README.md

 <img width="2342" height="1099" alt="image" src="https://github.com/user-attachments/assets/235342b0-fb0f-481a-b4fb-ac32b5214b3a" />

+### Secure CI/CD with Azure Pipelines

-This repository includes a multi-stage Azure Pipeline that automates deployment with a critical safety gate.
+This repository uses a multi-stage Azure Pipeline to provide a secure, automated deployment workflow with a critical manual approval gate.
+The process ensures that all infrastructure changes are validated before execution.

-Process: The pipeline first executes a Plan stage on a self-hosted agent after receiving a commit to the main branch.
-This step creates an execution plan, verifies the Terraform code, and saves the plan as a secure build artefact.
+1.  **Plan Stage:** When a commit is pushed to the `main` branch, the pipeline automatically triggers on a self-hosted agent.
+It runs `terraform plan` and saves the resulting execution plan as a secure build artifact.

-Manual Approval: After the pipeline pauses, the saved plan must be manually reviewed and approved by an authorised user using the Azure DevOps "Environments" feature.
-Preventing unintended changes requires this human-in-the-loop validation.
+2.  **Manual Approval Gate:** The pipeline then pauses, requiring a designated team member to review the saved plan.
+This crucial human-in-the-loop validation is managed through the Azure DevOps "Environments" feature and prevents accidental changes.

-Assurance of Execution: After approval, the Apply phase starts.
-Terraform apply is run by a new agent job that downloads the precise plan artefact from the first stage.
-This guarantees that the infrastructure that is deployed precisely corresponds to what was examined and authorised.
+3.  **Apply Stage:** After approval, a final agent job downloads the *exact same plan artifact* from the first stage and executes `terraform apply`.
+This guarantees that the infrastructure deployed precisely matches what was reviewed and authorized.

-This setup requires, a self-hosted agent pool, an Azure service connection, and an environment set up with
+---
+#### Required Setup
+To function correctly, this pipeline requires:
+* A pre-configured self-hosted agent pool.
+* A secure Azure service connection.
+* An "Environment" in Azure DevOps configured with the necessary approvers.
 # Implementation 2: Jenkins Pipeline
 <img width="1600" height="248" alt="image" src="https://github.com/user-attachments/assets/c1b9d3b7-3057-4d33-8881-f2254007c78b" />
 <img width="1600" height="344" alt="image" src="https://github.com/user-attachments/assets/cdf2e878-784e-41fc-b324-a34c7f1a3e92" />

- Additionally, a declarative Jenkinsfile is offered for Jenkins deployment automation.
+### CI/CD with a Jenkins Pipeline

+This repository also includes a declarative `Jenkinsfile` to automate deployments using a workflow that prioritizes security and manual control.

+The process is as follows:
- Procedure: The pipeline loads Azure credentials from the Jenkins credential store in a secure manner first.
-Azure authentication is done in the first step.
-Terraform init and Terraform plan are executed in the following step, and the execution plan that is produced is saved to a file.
+1.  **Secure Authentication:** The pipeline begins by loading Azure credentials from the Jenkins credential store and using them to authenticate with the Azure CLI.

- Manual Approval: The last Apply step is optional and will not execute automatically.
-A boolean parameter called APPLY_CHANGES must be enabled and the build must be manually triggered in order for the changes to be implemented.
-This parameter serves as a purposeful manual approval process.

- Guaranteed Execution: Terraform is applied using the saved plan file in the final stage when the APPLY_CHANGES parameter is true, guaranteeing a predictable deployment.
-The workspace is automatically cleaned by a post-build action.
+2.  **Plan Generation:** Next, it runs `terraform init` and `terraform plan`, saving the proposed infrastructure changes to an execution plan file for review.

+3.  **Manual Approval Gate:** The apply stage is intentionally disabled by default.
+To deploy the changes, a user must manually trigger the build and enable the `APPLY_CHANGES` boolean parameter.
+This acts as a purposeful approval step.

+4.  **Predictable Deployment:** When the build is approved, the pipeline executes `terraform apply` using the saved plan file, guaranteeing that the deployed infrastructure precisely matches the generated plan.

+> A `post` action automatically cleans the workspace after each build is complete.
  <img width="1108" height="493" alt="image" src="https://github.com/user-attachments/assets/69af263a-27d9-43d1-8d6e-6e30b47abc06" />